electrocucaracha/krd/docs/src/index.rst

 Kubernetes Reference Deployment
 ===============================

-This project offers a set of Ansible playbooks for deploying a Kubernetes cluster that meets the minimal components required for the MultiCloud/K8s plugin.
+This project provides a collection of Ansible playbooks to deploy a Kubernetes cluster with the minimal set of components required to support the MultiCloud/K8s plugin.

 Table of contents
 -----------------